Disability and swimming lessons02/01/2016 Parents

 Or they may be able to put a support teacher in the pool to help your child.
 The centre may also offer 1:1 lessons to get your child started.

 Find your nearest pool using our poolfinder widget below.
-Look out for the ASA Learn to Swim Kids icon in the pool listing and ask them about the support they can offer your child.
+Look out for the Swim England Learn to Swim Kids icon in the pool listing and ask them about the support they can offer your child.

 Disability and swimming lessons at school